-Note that due to the way respondents categorised and reported on their facilities there is some overlap with other facility categories (e.g. community halls, cultural arts facilities).
+27 Note that due to the way respondents categorised and reported on their facilities there is some overlap with other facility categories (e.g. community halls, cultural arts facilities).
 Where facilities are more prominent in the network we have endeavoured to recategorise these where possible and take account of any mis-categorisation.
 Such mis-categorisation is also understandable given the multi-use nature of some of these facilities.
 Some changes are likely as other facilities are considered for re-categorisation.

-Table 10.1: Public Community Space Facilities
+Table 10.1: Public28 Community Space Facilities

-Town Community Space facility (from survey responses) Description (summarised) Draft proposed status Land owner Facility Owner Facility Manager Ōtaki The Hub Church A church auditorium/hall space with stage, storage and offices.
+Town Community Space facility (from survey responses) Description (summarised) Status Land owner Facility Owner Facility Manager Ōtaki The Hub Church A church auditorium/hall space with stage, storage and offices.
 It has some community group uses and functions.
 Management indicated more community involvement and use would be desirable.
 Local Ōtaki Apostolic Church Trust Ōtaki Apostolic Church Trust Ōtaki Apostolic Church Trust Waikanae Waikanae Community Centre Community facility behind Waikanae Memorial Hall (previously Waikanae Senior Citizens Hall).
 Includes a large carpeted room with basic stage, kitchen, storage and basic meeting facilities.
 Used by many groups for smaller functions and meetings.
 It is not staffed as an active community centre, but operates in more of a community hall style.
-Local Kāpiti Coast District Council Kāpiti Coast District Council Kāpiti Coast District Council Paraparaumu- Raumati Disability Information and Equipment Centre (DIEC) Uses leased space inside the Kāpiti Community Centre (KCC) facility providing a specialised disability service with separate external and internal entrances.
+Local Kāpiti Coast District Council Kāpiti Coast District Council Kāpiti Coast District Council Waikanae Kapiti Menzshed This is a large workshop facility developed in the old KCDC Waikanae Works Depot sheds.
+Serves as gathering and creation space for a variety of activities Local Kāpiti Coast District Council Kāpiti Coast District Council Kapiti Menzshed Paraparaumu- Raumati Disability Information and Equipment Centre (DIEC) Uses leased space inside the Kāpiti Community Centre (KCC) facility providing a specialised disability service with separate external and internal entrances.
 Has spare offices - some leased to community groups.
 Space likely to revert back to KCC in 2017 (see below).
 District Kāpiti Coast District Council Kāpiti Coast District Council Kāpiti Community Centre Paraparaumu- Raumati Kāpiti Community Centre A centrally located and staffed community centre complex with a variety of mostly small-sized meeting/activity rooms around a central foyer/reception area.
 It has high use and many user groups (some with onsite storage).
-Demand for space (particularly larger space) exceeds supply, it lacks air-conditioning, and has impacts from internal noise between spaces.
-It is likely to be upgraded and the layout rearranged internally to provide more space and size options after the DIEC sub-lease lease Sub-District Kāpiti Coast District Council Kāpiti Coast District Council Kāpiti Community Centre
+Demand for space (particularly larger Sub-District Kāpiti Coast District Council Kāpiti Coast District Council Kāpiti Community Centre

-&lt;sup>27 These include public, school and private facilities available for public use.
+28 These include public, school and private facilities available for public use.